whamtet/Excel-REPL/readme.md

 Excel REPL assumes all arguments are passed as single cell selections (A1, B6 etc).
 To indicate that an argument should be an array selection declare that argument with vector destructuring.

+`excel-repl.udf/export-fns` abuses Excel slightly and may fail on the first two invocations in a given Excel session.
+It is nonetheless very useful.

 ##Manipulate

 Excel REPL makes it easy to dynamically manipulate the current workbook.
 Use the `in-macro-context` so that the code is evaluated inside an anonymous (Excel) macro.
 Setting cell values outside this will throw an exception, however you may read values at any point in your code.